HenrikBengtsson/ThinkpadX1-Windows10-Middle_mouse_button_issue/README.md

 ### Workaround \#3 - Uninstall / Disable Cortana (unknown side effects)
-By disabling Cortana will avoid the problem while scrolling with TrackPoint and middle mouse button will still work.
+Disabling Cortana will avoid the problem while keeping middle mouse button scrolling still working.
 Unforturtunately, it is not fully straightforward to disable Cortana.
 The best I could find was [to uninstall Cortana or to make Windows not find it](https://superuser.com/questions/949569/can-i-completely-disable-cortana-on-windows-10).

 Know problems with this fix:
 * Windows logins using a Microsoft account no longer works.